top of page

 Zigzag Salamander.

 A neatly manicured and mulched lawn and garden is one with fewer places in which life can flourish.
 If you desire to welcome life into your landscape, consider restraining your rake come autumn.
-Instead of manhandling those leaves into bags or onto the curb, let them lay, along with rotting logs, sloughed-off bark and fallen branches (some folks like to chop leaves up with lawn mowers or other implements, but keep in mind that the leaf litter also harbors overwintering pupae for moths and other insects).
+Instead of manhandling those leaves into bags or onto the curb, let them lie, along with rotting logs, sloughed-off bark and fallen branches (some folks like to chop leaves up with lawn mowers or other implements, but keep in mind that the leaf litter also harbors overwintering pupae for moths and other insects).
 Let the fallen litter provide free mulch, contribute to a functioning food chain and sustain a healthy diversity of plants and animals.
 Let it form the foundation for a thriving wild garden.

 bottom of page